readthedocs/readthedocs.org/docs/user/build-customization.rst

 Read the Docs has a :ref:`well-defined build process <builds>` that works for many projects, but we offer additional customization to support more uses of our platform.
-This page explains how to extend the build process, using user-defined jobs to execute custom commands.
+This page explains how to extend the build process, using :term:`user-defined build jobs` to execute custom commands.

 In the normal build process,
 the pre-defined jobs ``checkout``, ``system_dependencies``, ``create_environment``, ``install``, ``build`` and ``upload`` are executed.